 If you were not properly trained or protected, it’s important to hold the responsible parties accountable for their failures and inactions.

 Workplace, construction, scaffolding, and other industrial injuries impact workers regularly in mild, persistent, and sudden injuries every day.
 We’re talking hundreds of fatalities and thousands of serious injuries every year in Texas and throughout the United States.

 Avoidable accidents like slips, falls, falling objects, fires, explosions, and poorly maintained equipment cause needless pain, suffering, and loss every day.
 Your choice to pursue justice for yourself could help prevent future hardship and improve safety standards for others.
 This is done by holding negligent companies or individuals accountable.
 It is vital that you never underestimate your own value, and that you realize that justice for you and your family could lead to greater safety for your fellow workers and community.

-There is a limited window in which to file a work-related injury lawsuit.
-Those filing deadlines are known as “statutes of limitations,” and may be as short as 1 year from the date of injury in Texas, depending on the claim.
-Contact a work-related accident lawyer from Pierce Skrabanek at (832) 690-7000 as soon as possible so you don’t miss your chance at recovery.
+However, there is a strict window of time to file a work-related injury lawsuit, sometimes as short as 1 year from the date of injury in Texas, depending on the claim.
+Contact a work-related accident lawyer from Pierce Skrabanek at 832-690-7000 as soon as possible so you don’t miss your chance at recovery.